ppumang/ppumang.github.io/_posts/2022-10-04-How does bitcoin network work?.md

 This process seems inefficient with all the iterations.
 This inefficiency is a result of trade-off with decentralization, but in some level, this inefficiency can be reduced by using caches and data structures, which we will cover in future articles.

+> for simplicity, this article only deals with full node, P2PKH